Vincent-Lien/BP_Monitor_Recognition_System/README.md

 ---

-*This project is a final final project for the Pattern Recognition course in 2024 spring semester at National Yang Ming Chiao Tung University.*
+*This project is a final project for the Pattern Recognition course in 2024 spring semester at National Yang Ming Chiao Tung University.*